 - 1. Unscrew leaky brass fitting. - 2.
 Check brass fittings for damage or deformation.
 If necessary replace brass fittings.
 Replacement parts can be ordered from ABC or bought from a local store.
-The plastic hole size is 1⁄2" national pipe thread (NPT) and the Brass fitting connection are a standard 3⁄4" Garden hose thread (GHT). - 3.
-Fittings should be attached with an adhesive to prevent leaks.
-We recommend Liquid Nails Perfect Glue from Home Depot. - 4.
-If leak persists replace filter.
+The plastic hole size is 1⁄2" national pipe thread (NPT) and the Brass fitting connection is a standard 3⁄4" Garden hose thread (GHT). - Fittings should be attached with an adhesive to prevent leaks.
+We recommend Liquid Nails Perfect Glue from Home Depot.
+If damaged, use Gorilla Glue Two-Part Epoxy to help seal cracks. - 4.
+If leak persists, replace the filter.